 Draper is a tiny town located in the state of Virginia.
 With a population of 291 people and just one neighborhood, Draper is the 373rd largest community in Virginia.

-Draper is a blue-collar town, with 59.40% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Draper, you'll notice that it is more blue-collar than most other communities in America.
+59.40% of Draper’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Draper is a town of construction workers and builders, production and manufacturing workers, and sales and office workers.
 There are especially a lot of people living in Draper who work in sales jobs (17.52%), architecture and engineering (6.84%), and food service (6.41%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Draper is worth considering.